U2EZNeko/PPG-Public/README.md

 ![example](https://github.com/user-attachments/assets/e7d246cb-2d09-4632-8778-c093415ccbf3)

+# Update infos:

   change the URL to whatever you want and save the image. ezpz (or add the link directly in Plex)

+ 29.10.2025 Update:

+  - Date filters for genre_groups
+  - Multithreading! - For fetching operations and filtering
+  - Log levels
+  - Moved everything to .env (scripts check for all values)
+  - Mood-grouping for final track list (not possible all the time, Plex doesnt hold this all the time)
+  - Prevent consecutive artists in playlists
+  - Prevent multiple songs from single albums spamming playlists
+  - Progress Bars!
+  - Turns out theres never been a requirements.txt lol

   27.10.2025 Update:

   - Added a toggle-able option to replace Playlist Posters on every run Will not use a poster twice per run, you can easily add your own to the folder.
     Images are AI generated, if you end up making cool ones go ahead and add them to the repo.